hyDududu/oss101/Assignments/Assignment-typo.md

 Hackers blow off questions that are inappropriately targeted in order to try to protect their communications channels from being drowned in irrelevance.
 You don't want this to happen to you.

 The first step, therefore, is to find the right forum.
 Again, Google and other Web-searching methods are your friend.
 Use them to find the project webpage most closely associated with the hardware or software giving you difficulties.
 Usually it will have links to a FAQ (Frequently Asked Questions) list, and to project mailing lists and their archives.
 These mailing lists are the final places to go for help, if your own efforts (including *reading* those FAQs you found) do not find you a solution.
-The project page may also describe a bug-reporting proce dure, or have a link to one; if so, follow it.
+The project page may also describe a bug-reporting procedure, or have a link to one; if so, follow it.

 Shooting off an e-mail to a person or forum which you are not familiar with is risky at best.
 For example, do not assume that the author of an informative webpage wants to be your free consultant.
 Do not make optimistic guesses about whether your question will be welcome --- if you're unsure, send it elsewhere, or refrain from sending it at all.